 If you have read any of my previous articles, you’ll know that I really enjoy leaving civilization behind and recharging my internal batteries with an energy that has nothing to do with electricity.
 Almost everyone I talk to loves the idea of following my lead and heading out under their own power to wander and explore the natural world.
-The barrier many people believe they face to achieving that desire is the sometimes very true belief that they lack the requisite skills and knowledge to enjoy a backcountry adventure either on their own or with a small group.
+The barrier many people believe they face to achieving that desire is the sometimes very true belief that they lack the requisite outdoor skills and knowledge to enjoy a backcountry adventure either on their own or with a small group.
 The problem that most people really face is that they just don’t know where to start.

 With the explosion in popularity of outdoor sports and social media, most people already have an idea of where they want to go or at least the type of trip they want to take.
 Couple that with the internet and people have their dream trip booked before they realize what they have done.
-This is where the panic sets in for many, when they realize that they don’t even know what skills they need to successfully enjoy whatever type of adventure they chose.
+This is where the panic sets in for many, when they realize that they don’t even know what outdoor skills they need to successfully enjoy whatever type of adventure they chose.
 Luckily with the help of your local outfitter, an outfitter or two from your destination and maybe even a book or two, anyone can learn the skills needed for any adventure.
 The most important ones can even be worked on before you leave your house.